 The Minute Suites are a small chain of airport lounges with only three locations in the United States: Atlanta, Dallas and Philadelphia.
-All three are part of the growing Priority Pass network, which gives Priority Pass holders free access to more than 1000 airport lounges around the world.
+All three are part of the growing Priority Pass network, which gives Priority Pass holders free access to more than 1200 airport lounges around the world.

 Minute Suites at Atlanta Airport offers a quiet corner inside the busy terminal where you can escape the stress and relax for awhile.
 The motto of the Minute Suites is ’Nap Relax Work’.

 Location of the Minute Suites at Atlanta Airport

 The Minute Suites at Atlanta Airport is located airside in Concourse B, across from gate B16.
 It is an ideal location for an airport executive lounge, and relatively easy to find.